MadScienceZone/go-gma/README.md

 To support this, the `go-gma` repository holds parts of the core GMA API needed by the map server.

 ## Documentation
 API docs may be viewed at [pkg.go.dev](https://pkg.go.dev/github.com/MadScienceZone/go-gma/v5).

+## Building
+Running `make` in the top-level directory will build all the program binaries under the `cmd` directory.

+By default, this will build the server without instrumentation to collect runtime performance metrics.
+If you wish to compile the server with telemetry instrumentation enabled, run `make telemetry`.

 ## Versioning
 We are keeping the version numbers for this project in sync with